Skip to main content

 Calculate overtime premium costs

-The credit is based on the premium portion — the difference between overtime pay (1.5x) and regular pay.
-Farm TimeCard calculates this automatically.
+The estimate is based on the premium portion — the difference between overtime pay and regular pay.
+Farm TimeCard calculates that support context.

 Prepare documentation for your CPA